XGovFormBuilder/x-gov-form-community/MOJ-form-updates/moj-forms-update-4.md

 # Going beyond the GOV.UK Design System for MoJ Forms professional users

-We’re reworking our classic Form Builder into an online application called [MoJ Forms] (https://moj-forms.service.justice.gov.uk/).
+We’re reworking our classic Form Builder into an online application called [MoJ Forms](https://moj-forms.service.justice.gov.uk/).
 To accomplish its mission of creating government forms easily and quickly, we realised we needed to not only use the [GOV.UK Design System](https://design-system.service.gov.uk), but also to go beyond it.

 ## Strength and limitation of the GOV.UK Design System

 When designing user interfaces for the UK government, we're privileged to be able to rely on the GOV.UK Design System.
 Built collaboratively over the years from design and research work done across government, its usability and accessibility is world leading (and often reused including by the [NHS](https://service-manual.nhs.uk/design-system/components)).
-Together with design principles from the [Service Manual] (https://www.gov.uk/service-manual/design) it enables teams to release well designed services faster.
+Together with design principles from the [Service Manual](https://www.gov.uk/service-manual/design) it enables teams to release well designed services faster.

 Yet no design system will ever "solve" all design, for all people or use cases.
 As with any design, the design system is itself a solution to a specific problem.
 It aims to help create services that anyone can use. ["This is for everyone"](https://www.gov.uk/guidance/government-design-principles#this-is-for-everyone) is a design principle: "We’re designing for the whole country, not just the ones who are used to using the web".
 Most government services are also used briefly and rarely, so everything needs to be easy to do on the first attempt.
 As such, effectiveness (getting as many people as possible to complete their task) is [prioritised over efficiency](https://userresearch.blog.gov.uk/2017/04/18/why-we-care-more-about-effectiveness-than-efficiency-or-satisfaction/) (how fast they do it).
 This is absolutely the right trade-off for public services.